theimgclist/100DaysOfMLCode/Day8/README.md

 **Day 8 - 14th July, 2018:** Tried training on new dataset
 * Training TensorFlow Object Detection on a new API needs few changes to be done
 * Followed the instructions and made the necessary configuration changes
-* Faced few issues which I was able to resolve using GitHus Issues
+* Faced few issues which I was able to resolve using GitHub Issues
 * All this took sometime
 * When training did start, there was OOM error
 * OOM is out of memory error